Texas A&M Aggies and Michigan Wolverines meet in NCAA Tournament second round - WTOP News

 BOTTOM LINE: No. 19 Texas A&M takes on No. 14 Michigan in the second round of the NCAA Tournament.

-The Aggies have gone 11-8 against SEC opponents, with a 12-2 record in non-conference play.
-Texas A&M has a 3-3 record in games decided by 3 points or fewer.
+The Aggies’ record in SEC games is 11-8, and their record is 12-2 in non-conference games.
+Texas A&M has a 3-3 record in games decided by less than 4 points.

 The Wolverines are 17-6 in Big Ten play.
-Michigan is 6-1 when it turns the ball over less than its opponents and averages 13.7 turnovers per game.
+Michigan scores 78.0 points while outscoring opponents by 6.9 points per game.

 LAST 10 GAMES: Aggies: 5-5, averaging 73.3 points, 36.9 rebounds, 11.8 assists, 7.0 steals and 3.6 blocks per game while shooting 40.5% from the field.
 Their opponents have averaged 72.5 points per game.